Thickness of sea ice in the Arctic Ocean measured in the Fram Strait

 Status and trend

 Our data show that the ice thickness remained relatively constant through the 1990s, even though there was already a reduction in the extent of the ice.
 However, there proves to have been a large loss of perennial ice since 2005.
 The typical thickness of perennial ice in winter dropped from ca 3.4 metres on average in the 1990s to ca 2.2 metres in the winters from 2005 to 2011.
 This is a 38% reduction, and concerns the whole season.
+From 2015, we see that ice thickness in August-September has become thinner than before, all the way down to 1.1 metres.

 The extent of the sea ice has been monitored by satellites for more than 30 years, and these results have clearly shown its significant reduction.